Eismausen/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - started by trying to submit a new toy to observe the behavior -- clicking on 'Add a Toy' redirects to form successfully -- toy adds to state, but not to db
+      -- observe console NameError: "uninitialized ToysController" / "app/controllers/toys_controller.rb:10:in 'create'
+      -- fixed toy = Toys.create... to toy = Toy.create

 - Update the number of likes for a toy

   - How I debugged:

+  -- attempt to like toy, observe "Unpermitted parameter: :id", app/controllers/toys_controller.rb:15 in 'update' -- check toys_controller strong params
+    -- observe :id not permitted attribute
+    -- add :id to permitted attributes
+  -- observed like count is being updated on db, but not on front-end
+    -- checked the toys_controller to see what's being returned from "def update" -- observed no rendered response
+      -- added "render json: toy, status: :ok"
+      -- likes updating front and back end correctly

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  -- attempt to use "Donate to Goodwill" button, observe console error: "ActionController::RoutingError (No route matches [DELETE] "/toys/1")
+    -- added :destroy to routes.rb, resources: toys [...]
+    -- delete action completes succesfully in DB, delete is reflected on front end